 Daniel Anderl, the 20-year-old son of US District Judge Esther Salas, was shot and killed at the family's North Brunswick home by an attorney who had researched the judge's home address through publicly available channels.
+Eight days earlier, the same shooter killed California lawyer Marc Angelucci at his front door using the same deliveryman cover.
 The case directly produced Daniel's Law in New Jersey and the federal Daniel Anderl Judicial Security and Privacy Act.

 What happened

 On July 19, 2020, attorney Roy Den Hollander arrived at the home of US District Judge Esther Salas in North Brunswick, NJ, posing as a FedEx delivery driver.
 He shot and killed Daniel Anderl, the judge's 20-year-old son, who answered the door.
 He critically wounded the judge's husband, Mark Anderl.
 Judge Salas was in the basement and was uninjured.
-Den Hollander, a self-described anti-feminist lawyer who had appeared before Judge Salas in a 2015 case, fled the scene and took his own life the following day in upstate New York.
-Investigators determined he had compiled an extensive dossier on the judge — including her home address, daily routines, and family details — assembled in part from data obtained through commercial information channels.
-The FBI later linked him to the murder of a competing men's rights attorney in California earlier that month.
+Den Hollander, a self-styled men's rights attorney who had appeared before Judge Salas in a 2015 Selective Service case, fled the scene and took his own life the following day in upstate New York.
+Investigators determined he had compiled an extensive dossier on the judge, including her home address, daily routines, and family details, assembled from commercial data broker sources.
+Eight days before the Salas attack, on July 11, 2020, Den Hollander shot and killed California attorney Marc Angelucci at Angelucci's front door, also posing as a deliveryman.
+The FBI tied both killings to the same dossier-building method.

 What happened